enzodamascena/enzodamascena/README.md

 ### Hi there 👋

-I am a software engineer specialized in mobile and frontend development
+I am a software engineer specialized in frontend development(web and mobile).

 -  Specialization developing applications using TypeScript, React Native, React, Next, Vue.